Summary

 • SUMIFS has some other quirks, which are detailed in this article.

-The most common way to work around the limitations above is to use the SUMPRODUCT function.
-In the current version of Excel, another option is to use the newer BYROW and BYCOL functions.
+The most common way to work around most of these limitations is to use the SUMPRODUCT function.

 Notes